 “Therefore I hope you will keep as comfortable a daily life by the orders of your own officers from today, while you are here.
 All of you will surely get much gladness in returning to your lovely country.
 At the same one of my wishes for you is this: Your health and happiness calls upon you and your life henceforth and they will grow up happier and better than before by the honor of your country.

 “In order to guard your life I have been endeavoring my ability, therefore you will please cooperate with me in any way more than usual, I hope.

 “I close this statement in letting you know again how peace, the peace has already come.”

-On August 28, 30, and September 1, food was dropped near the camp by American planes.
-The Japanese civilians helped the POWs carry it into the camps but did not take any of it.
-The only thing the civilians were interested in was the silk from the parachutes so that they could make clothing.
-The former POWs gorged themselves on the food and many became ill but none seriously.
 A jeep with American Military Police arrived on September 2, 1945.
 The MPs patrolled the camp and kept the former POWs from leaving until arrangements were made to move the men.
-On September 13, the prisoners were sent to Yokohama by train, where they boarded the American hospital ship the U.S.S.
+After the line was repaired, on September 11th, the prisoners were sent to Yokohama by train, where they boarded the American hospital ship the U.S.S.
 Rescue on the 14th.
 This date also became the date he was officially liberated.
 On the ship, they received physicals and were processed.
 It was at that time it was decided that he be returned to the Philippines for additional medical treatment.
-Most of the former POWs were sent to Okinawa on the U.S.S.
-Monitor.
-From there, he was returned to the Philippines.
+He left Japan on the U.S.S.
+San Juan – a light cruiser – and taken to Okinawa before being returned to the Philippines.